There are 45 Continuing Education Units included with this course.

-Caring for People God’s Way will help equip counselors to respond to the growing needs of others who are broken and in need of healing.
-Each course comes complete with six lessons, work text and, of course, exams – all of which will assist caregivers in providing competent and compassionate care to those who are hurting.
+Caring for People God’s Way will help equip counselors and mental health caregivers to respond to the growing needs of others who are broken and in need of healing.
+Each course comes complete with six lessons, worktext and, of course, exams – all of which will assist caregivers in providing competent and compassionate care to those who are hurting.

 Unit 1: Introduction to Biblical Counseling